 The Town gets its water from the Sheep River Regional Utility Corporation (SRRUC).
 SRRUC operates a water treatment plant in the former Town of Turner Valley, which provides treated water to Diamond Valley and surrounding areas.
-Diamond Valley holds seven water licenses for a combined gross diversion volume of 1,469,543 m3 (cubic metres) per year and a maximum daily diversion rate of 9,757 m3.
-The treatment plant is designed to produce a maximum daily flow of 7,300 m3/d, which can serve an estimated population of 10,000 people based on 315L/capita/day.
-The current treatment plant experiences a 20% loss of volume during the treatment process8.
 The amount of population and industry the Town can support depends largely on the system-wide demands for water.

-For comparison, the City of Calgary's average water demand in 2023 was roughly 350L/capita/day9.
 To service all developable vacant lands within the town, it is anticipated that the Town will eventually require an additional water license capacity and treatment capacity; again, this volume will largely depend on the types of development, system-wide demands, and treatment technology available.